yeonsoochung/chicago-service-requests/README.md

 Here are some more specific insights that the city could use to improve services.

 - The service request type “Buildings – Plumbing Violations” takes on average 92.22 days to complete.
 This has been improving since summer of 2024.
+- “E-Scooter Parking” complaints have increased more than two-fold from 2023 to 2024, mostly driven by increases in the North Side.
+Some sort of enforcement or resource management measure is recommended to decrease these complaints in the summer and fall of 2025.
+  - Below is a line chart of this trend across the city:
+  - <image>
+  - The maps below visualize the number of complaints of this request type in 2023 and 2024, respectively.
+  - <image>
+  - <image>